-Coming up with story ideas (short, medium or long) when you've got a case of writer's block is never fun, but I've got a little trick that works for me nearly 100% of the time.
+Coming up with good story ideas when you've got a case of writer's block is never easy, but I've got a little trick that works for me nearly 100% of the time.
 While this method should give you a wealth of ideas, they'll likely come to you in a scattershot approach, so don't expect a breakthrough scene to the specific story you may be working on.
 The big secret is... to look at pictures.

 Using pictures as inspiration to come up with ideas for short stories, novels, movies, comics or even songs has been used by the artistically inclined for decades.
 Even before the photograph was invented, people used to look at a specific landscapes, events or scenery around them and let their imagination go to work.
 Ideas for stories can seem like something that is out of reach when you can't seem to come up with any, but pulling ideas out of thin air isn't always the way to go.
-Using your eyes as well as your mind is the more natural way to come up with amazing tales that will thrill others.
-I hope this article can inspire you to come up with your own awesome sub-plots, story arcs and character motivations.
-Thanks for giving it a chance, and keep writing.
+Using your eyes as well as your mind is the more natural way to come up with tales that will thrill and amaze your readers.
+This article was made to inspire you to come up with your own awesome sub-plots, story arcs and character motivations.
+Thanks for giving the ideas below a chance, and keep on writing.

 Neil Gaiman On Writing